Things to Do in DC This Weekend: A Horror Film Festival, Vikings at the Wharf, and CORGIS

 FESTIVAL The 23rd Art on the Avenue festival takes place in Del Ray on Mount Vernon Avenue.
 In addition to more than 350 artists and craftspeople, the festival will feature five stages of live music, food, and a pie-baking contest.
 Children can participate in a ton of crafty activities, such as building a scarecrow or creating stained glass.
 Free, 10 AM – 6 PM.

 DANCE The first AfroCuban DC Dance Festival will take place on Saturday at the Capitol Quarter Community Center (near Navy Yard).
-The day is full of 25-minute dance classes of various styles of Afro-Cuban dance, culminating in a workshop led by master choreographer Oscar Rousseaux Pons.
+The day is full of 75-minute dance classes of various styles of Afro-Cuban dance, culminating in a workshop led by master choreographer Oscar Rousseaux Pons.
 Join the afterparty at Local 16 that starts with a complementary salsa class.
 Classes: $25 per class or $120 for an all-day pass, 11 AM – 8 PM.
 Afterparty (21+): free, 9:30 PM.

 VOLUNTEER The first ever Fall Volunteer Expo will showcase nonprofits and volunteer opportunities in the District at the Penthouse Pool Club on U Street.
 Learn about organizations serving the environment, the homeless, LGBTQ issues, educational services, and animal rescue; with every $10 donated to a participating charity, guests can get a complimentary cocktail from the bar.
 The event is co-hosted by VIDA Fitness and Serve DC, the Mayor’s Office on Volunteerism.
 Free to attend, 4-6 PM.